DEST-DOC/software-documentation/docs/source/containerization.rst

-The following describs how developers of DEST can  package it into containers
+The following  document briefly details how user/developers  of DEST can  package it into containers Docker singularity